iamvery/testing-workshop/doc/WORKSHOP.md

  <!-- ... ->
 ```

-Oops, now when you run the tests _everything_ fails!
+Run the suite again and see _everything_ fails!

 ```
 $ bin/rspec